Developer Guide

 List Feature list

-feature allows users to list all items in the inventory based on the order they were added.
+The list feature allows users to list all items in the inventory based on the order they were added.

-features allow users to list all items in a specific location
+The list l/LOCATION and list t/TAG features allow users to list all items in a specific location

 or with a specific tag respectively.